jpsca/writeadoc/docs/content/markdown/images.md

 ///

 ## Image alignment

-If the screen is wide enough, you can align images to the left or right, by wrapping the content in a `<div markdown="1"></div>` tag and adding the "left" or "right" class to the image.
+If the screen is wide enough, you can align images to the left or right by wrapping the content in a `<div markdown="1"></div>` tag and adding the "left" or "right" class to the image.

-/// example | Image, aligned to the left
+/// example | Image, aligned to the left (if your screen width >= 960px)

 ![Alt text](/assets/images/image.png){ .invert .left }